jamesryanbell/cloudflare/readme.md

 A work in progress library for the Cloudflare API.
 The documentation for the API can be found at https://api.cloudflare.com.

-I have implemented all of the methods from the available documentation but if there are more just let me know please [https://github.com/jamesryanbell/cloudflare](Cloudflare)
+I have implemented all of the methods from the available documentation but if there are more just let me know via issues please https://github.com/jamesryanbell/cloudflare/issues

 ##Installation